xenoscr/atomiccaldera/README.md

 ![Selecting an ability](images/selectability.png?raw=true "Select Ability")

-After you have selected an ability you can use the left and right arrows to quicly move through the list of available abilities related to the selected tactic.
+After you have selected an ability you can use the left and right arrows to quickly move through the list of available abilities related to the selected tactic.

 #### Saving an Ability
 If you have made changes to an ability and wish to save them: